SocietyForArtisticResearch/rc-pandoc-help/01-02-B-profile.md

 of their portal.
 Most portals therefore do not allow users to request membership themselves.

-Click "edit" to request / widthdraw a portal membership.
+Click "edit" to request / withdraw a portal membership.

 ## Research Section